India may shut Kingfisher as fleet remains grounded

 About 150 Kingfisher staff staged a protest march in Mumbai earlier on Friday, following what police said was the suicide of an employee's wife worried about the family's precarious finances.
 Another 100 staff held a candlelit march in Delhi on Friday night, adding to pressure to resolve the carrier's long-running financial problems.

-Kingfisher, once India's second-biggest airline, has failed to find an overseas airline or other investors to bring in fresh equity.
+Kingfisher (KING.NS), once India's second biggest airline, has failed to find an overseas airline or other investors to bring in fresh equity.

-The Centre for Asia Pacific Aviation, which estimates Kingfisher's debt at around $2.5 billion (1.5 billion pounds), said a fully funded turnaround would cost at least $1 billion (618 million pounds).
+The Centre for Asia Pacific Aviation, which estimates Kingfisher's debt at around $2.5 billion, said a fully funded turnaround would cost at least $1 billion.
 It said Kingfisher had only an outside chance of recovery and that its "massive debt burden, crippled fleet and poor employee morale" would deter a foreign airline investor.

 It is now the smallest of India's six main carriers and its steep decline has enabled rivals such as Jet Airways (JET.NS) and IndiGo to raise fares in what had been a ferociously competitive market plagued by overcapacity.